wpappstore/installer-for-product-integration/README.md

 WP App Store Installer for Product Integration
 ==============================================

 The following code is intended for developers to include in their themes/plugins to help distribute the WP App Store plugin.
-The code add a WP App Store item to the WordPress menu.
+The code adds a WP App Store item to the WordPress menu.
 When clicked, a page introduces the WP App Store and allows the user to install the WP App Store plugin with one click.

 How to Integrate with a Theme